This section explains how to install Ubuntu from an existing

 As mentioned earlier, the installed system will be very basic.
 If you would like to make the system a bit more mature, there is an easy method to install all packages with “standard” priority:

-Of course, you can also just use aptitude to install packages individually.
+Of course, you can also just use apt to install packages individually.

 After the installation there will be a lot of downloaded packages in